launchquickly/terraform/docs/README.md

 If query constraint arguments are constant values or already known they are read and its state updated during the "refresh" phase.
 Those that cannot be known until after the configuration is applied are deferred until the apply phase.

-Data resources have the same dependency resolution behaviour as managed resources, including *depends_on" which will defer the read until the apply phase.
+Data resources have the same dependency resolution behaviour as managed resources, including `depends_on` which will defer the read until the apply phase.

-*count*, *for_each* and *provider* meta-arguments are available too but *lifecycle* is not currently.
+`count`, `for_each` and `provider*`meta-arguments are available too but `lifecycle` is not currently.

 ## Tainted
-The exception is
-Terraform will error and mark a resource as **tainted** if it is successfully created but fails during provisioning.
+Terraform will error and mark a resource as `tainted` if it is successfully created but fails during provisioning.
 Subsequent execution plans will remove tainted resources and create new resources to replace them.

 It is possible to mark a resource as tainted which will destroy and recreate it on the next execution.